RazmikMovsisyan/light_trails/README.md

 - Add the following pages and functions: Terms and Conditions, Imprint, Privacy Policy, Cookies, Error 404 Page and a search function.

 ## Credits

+I would like to thank my mentor, Marcel, for his tips and support throughout this project.
+I’m also grateful to the Code Institute support team, especially [Kristyna Wach](https://github.com/Cushione), for providing the weekly guidance I needed to stay on track.

+A special thank to my Golden Retriever, Alice, for her patience and support for allowing me spending the time with coding instead of playing with her.

 - [Am I Responsive](https://ui.dev/amiresponsive)
 Used to create a mockup for testing website responsiveness on various devices.